KishorNaik/Outbox_Pattern_ExpressJs_Typescript/README.md

     npm run dev:bullmq
     ```
 📌 Note:
-- Run the following script one by one which services executed in separate process.
+- Execute the following script step by step, ensuring that each service runs in its own separate process
 ```
 npm run dev:api
 npm run dev:cron